 Prepare the soil before planting by mixing in compost.
 Mulch well, water regularly at the base of the plant, and rig up some temporary shade over the new plantings on super-hot days.

-You’ll find more than 50 gardening jobs and projects to do this month, including how to net fruit trees and care for a living Christmas tree, in the December issue of ABC Gardening Australia magazine, out now.
+You’ll find more than 50 gardening jobs and projects to do this month, including how to net fruit trees and care for a living Christmas tree, in the December 2019 issue of ABC Gardening Australia magazine.